codevogel/svelte-db-portal/tutorial/2-ui/README.md

 ```

 Key points to note here:
+- We've removed the `pages` prop from the `NavBar` component, as we won't be reusing this component in other places, like we were earlier (in the dashboard).
+(Not shown here is that we removed the `pages` prop from the `NavBar` component in `src/routes/+layout.svelte` as well.)
 - We use the `Modal` component from Skeleton to create a side-bar navigation that opens when the hamburger menu is clicked.
 - The `trigger` snippet contains the hamburger menu icon, which opens the modal when clicked.
 - The `content` snippet contains the contents of the side bar, in which we list the pages from our `pages` store.